phoenixframework/phoenix/guides/views.md

 ## Rendering templates

-Phoenix assumes a strong naming convention from controllers to views to the templates they render.
-The `PageController` controller requires a `PageView` view to render templates in the `lib/hello_web/templates/page/` directory.
+Phoenix assumes a strong naming convention from controllers to views to the templates they render. `PageController` requires a `PageView` to render templates in the `lib/hello_web/templates/page/` directory.
 While all of these can be customizable (see `Phoenix.View` and `Phoenix.Template` for more information), we recommend users stick with Phoenix' convention.

 A newly generated Phoenix application has three view modules - `ErrorView`, `LayoutView`, and `PageView` -  which are all in the `lib/hello_web/views/` directory.

-Let's take a quick look at the `LayoutView` view.
+Let's take a quick look at `LayoutView`.

 ```elixir
 defmodule HelloWeb.LayoutView do